USRSE/usrse.github.io/README.md

 ### 3. How do I add an event?

 You can add an event or training to the site by adding a markdown file in the [_events](_events) folder, organized by year.
+Do not use the full date (e.g. YYYY-MM-DD-<event-name>.md) in the file name, Jekyll will not post pages that it interprets to have a future date in the filename.
+A better option is to use a partial date (e.g. YYYY-MM-<event-name>.md).
 Here is an example of a file in `_events/2019` for PEARC19:

 ```markdown
 ---